CHN Logo CHN Banner

 SCHOOLS CHIEF JACK O'CONNELL ISSUES STATEMENT REGARDING HOME SCHOOLING IN CALIFORNIA

 "I have reviewed this case, and I want to assure parents that chose to home school that California Department of Education policy will not change in any way as a result of this ruling.
 Parents still have the right to home school in our state."
+The entire statement can be viewed here.

 To read more about this case,